 How Solution Focused Therapy Works in Addiction and Co-Occurring Disorder Treatment

-At Enlightened Michigan, Solution Focused Therapy is often integrated alongside other evidence-based approaches like Cognitive-Behavioral Therapy (CBT).
+At Enlightened Michigan, Solution-Focused Therapy is often integrated with other evidence-based approaches, such as Cognitive-Behavioral Therapy (CBT).
 It fits naturally within the continuum of care, from detox through residential treatment.
+Solution focused therapy for addiction is woven into this process not as a standalone fix, but as a way to help people identify what’s already moving in the right direction and build from there.

 During Detox

-Detox is an overwhelming time for many.
-Instead of focusing solely on withdrawal symptoms or relapse history, Solution Focused Therapy helps clients begin to visualize life post-detox.
+Detox is an overwhelming time.
+Instead of focusing solely on withdrawal symptoms or relapse history, Solution-Focused Therapy helps clients begin to visualize life post-detox.
 Therapists might ask, “What will be different for you after this experience?” or “What are you looking forward to once this phase is over?”

 In Residential Care